0xSearches/sandcastle/README.md

 [...]
 ```

+## Requirements
+* Python 3
+* Python requests module

 ## Getting started
 Here's how to get started:

-1. Clone this repo (PyPi distribution temporarily disabled).
+1. Clone this repo.
+2. Install python virtual environment `python3 -m pip install --user virtualenv`
+3. Create and activate virtual environment `python3 -m venv env && source env/bin/activate`
+4. Install requirements `pip install -r requirements.txt`
-2. Run `sandcastle.py` with a target name and input file (grab an example from this repo)
+5. Run `sandcastle.py` with a target name and input file (grab an example from this repo)
-3. Matching bucket permutations will be identified, and read permissions tested.
+6. Matching bucket permutations will be identified, and read permissions tested.
+* When you're finished running the project you can exit the virtual environment with the command `deactivate`

 ```
 usage: sandcastle.py [-h] -t targetStem [-f inputFile]